SerpentAI/SerpentAI/README.md

 ## Showcasing your Work

 Have you built something cool using Serpent.AI?
 Want to give the community progress updates?
 Share your repositories and videos in *#serpent-ai-showcase* on [Discord](https://discord.gg/9D5SuxH).
+There is also a [wiki page](https://github.com/SerpentAI/SerpentAI/wiki/Community-Plugin-Showcase) reserved for showcasing your plugins!

 ![](https://s3.ca-central-1.amazonaws.com/serpent-ai-assets/demo_ymbab.gif)